 If you are experiencing any kind of trouble with the polling app, please do not hesitate to contact us.
-You may also type /poll feedback your feedback/question/request directly in Slack.
+You may also type /agora feedback your feedback/question/request directly in Slack.

 Perform the following steps:

-In order to vote, simply hit the Vote! button in the published post, or type /poll vote:
+In order to vote, simply hit the Vote! button in the published post, or type /agora vote:

 It opens a new “voting” message in Slack, similar to this one: By clicking on “choices” buttons you select Rank 1 choices (the choices you prefer).

 Once you have selected at least one choice you may select choices for other ranks using the + Add rank button: